wp-plugins/statsfc-next-fixture/readme.txt

 == Description ==

 Add the next fixture for any Premier League team to your WordPress website.
-To request an API key sign up for free at [statsfc.com](https://statsfc.com).
+To request a key sign up for your free trial at [statsfc.com](https://statsfc.com).

 Fixture times are automatically adjusted to your website's local time.

-For a demo, check out [wp.statsfc.com](http://wp.statsfc.com).
+For a demo, check out [wp.statsfc.com/next-fixture/](http://wp.statsfc.com/next-fixture/).

 == Installation ==